substack/viewbox-query-planner/readme.md

 calculate rectangular bbox regions to query as a viewbox pans across 2d data

-If you have a spatial database, you can query rectangular regions by the bboxes emitted by the `update()` function as a user pans a map.
+If you have a spatial database, you can query rectangular regions by the bboxes emitted from the `update()` function as a user pans a map.
 You'll also want to cull the results from old bboxes as keeping old bboxes around that don't intersect the current viewbox slows down the polygon operations.

-In this future this module might use polygon clipping routines specific to rectilinear polygon geometry, which might speed things up considerably.
+In the future this module might use polygon clipping routines specific to rectilinear polygon geometry, which might speed things up considerably.

 # example